OKMTask

 Set<String>

-List of UUID's of the related mails.
+List of UUIDs of the related emails.

 No.